-18. Caretaker's dwelling
+20. Caretaker's dwelling

-- (a) In considering an application for development approval under this clause the following requirements shall apply- - (i) only 1 caretaker's dwelling is permitted per lot, excluding lots within a strata scheme; - (ii) the plot ratio area is limited to a maximum of 100 m; and - (iii) must be located so as to minimise any amenity impacts in terms of noise, dust, odour and light spill from the predominant use of the land. - (b) The local government will not recommend approval of a subdivision application that will result in a caretaker's dwelling being located solely on its own lot, separate from the predominant use of the land.
+(a) In considering an application for development approval under this clause the following requirements shall apply -

+- (i) only 1 caretaker's dwelling is permitted per lot, excluding lots within a strata scheme; - (ii) the plot ratio area is limited to a maximum of 100 m; and - (iii) must be located so as to minimise any amenity impacts in terms of noise, dust, odour and light spill from the predominant use of the land. - (b) The local government will not recommend approval of a subdivision application that will result in a caretaker's dwelling being located solely on its own lot, separate from the predominant use of the land.

-19. Stocking rates
+21. Stocking rates

-- (a) On Rural Residential zoned lots, the keeping of horses must meet all of the following requirements- - (i) the lot is a minimum 1 Ha in size; - (ii) a maximum of 1 horse per hectare; - (iii) no more than 3 horses per lot; and - (iv) keeping of horse/s is for personal use of the occupant/s only. - (b) Unless subclause (a) applies, all other stocking rates must comply with Department of Primary Industries and Regional Development stocking rate guidelines. - (c) For land in the Rural Residential or Rural Smallholding zones, where in the opinion of the local government the continued presence of animals on any portion of land is likely to contribute, or is contributing to unsatisfactory environmental impacts, the local government may require the removal of the animals for a specified period and the undertaking of remedial works.
+- (a) Stocking rates shall not exceed Department of Primary Industries and Regional Development stocking rate guidelines. - (b) For land in the Rural Residential zone, despite subclause (a) the keeping of horses is limited to personal use at a rate of 1 horse per hectare with a maximum of 3 horses per lot. - (c) For land in the Rural Residential or Rural Smallholdings zone, where in the opinion of the local government the continued presence of animals on any portion of land is likely to contribute, or is contributing to unsatisfactory environmental impacts, the local government may require the removal of the animals for a specified period and the undertaking of remedial works.

-20. Nature Based Park
+22. Nature Based Park

-An application for development approval under this clause shall be accompanied by information that addresses the following- $\,$
+An application for development approval under this clause shall be accompanied by information that addresses the following -